Skip to main content

 info

-For manual installs, the recommended install location is slightly different then the folders created by xpm install, which use the @xpack-dev-tools scope to group different tools, and .content to store the unpacked archive.
+For manual installations, the recommended installation location is slightly different from the folders created by xpm install, which utilise the @xpack-dev-tools scope to group different tools, and .content to store the unpacked archive.

 Quick test

-To check if the OpenOCD installed manually starts properly, use something like:
+To verify if the xPack OpenOCD installed manually starts correctly, utilise something such as:

 xPack Open On-Chip Debugger 0.12.0